SashaCwl/IP/README.md

 ```
 - Make sure it's running at `http://localhost:11434`, as required by `main.py`.

+> Make sure you have two terminals open for this.
+Run these commands on them individually
 > Start the FastAPI Backend (cd backend)
 ```bash
 uvicorn main:app --reload